Lester Shum

-Lester Shum O-fai (岑敖暉; born 11 June 1993) is a Hong Kong social activist and politician.
+Lester Shum Ngo-fai (岑敖暉; born 11 June 1993) is a Hong Kong social activist and politician.
 He was a leader of the 2014 pro-democracy protests in Hong Kong and served as deputy secretary-general of the Hong Kong Federation of Students (HKFS) from April 2014 to March 2015.
 He was a member of the Tsuen Wan District Council for Hoi Bun from 2020 to 2021.

 Early life

 Shum was born in New York, United States.
 He came to Hong Kong as a toddler during the mid-1990s.
 He identified as a Hongkonger, expressing his emotional attachment to the city.
 Shum completed his secondary education at Sheng Kung Hui Tsang Shiu Tim Secondary School before enrolling in The Chinese University of Hong Kong (CUHK).
-He initially majored in Information Engineering, but later switched to studying Government and Public Administration.
+He initially majored in Information engineering, but later switched to studying Government and Public Administration.

 Shum grew up in a middle-class household.
 According to Shum, his political awakening came from the popular internet forum Hong Kong Golden Forum.